bombasticSlacks/Aspirant/Game/Worlds/Goose/Mornhold.md

 ### Problems

 ## Services
-Mageknights guild
+### Mageknights guild

 Other mages are a seperate org that focuses on the other side of the war effort.
 Support magic / Ritualism.
 Magic Warriors.

-Mechatronics and dolls / toys are made here.
+Using living Silver for weapons, an elemental of metal.

 ### Mad Alchemy
 #### Something Like That.